dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

     end
 ~~~

-Using all the previously obtained informatio,  we can register a user's chosen domain.
+We can register a user's chosen domain using all the previously-obtained information.

 ~~~ruby
 domain_name = 'makeideashappen.com'